Basketball Offense - the Flex OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 There are many other options and plays that you can draw up.
 Players should learn how to back-cut if being aggressively denied the pass.
 If the guard-to-guard pass on top is being denied, the ball can be dribbled over to that spot, while the player being dribbled at, back-cuts out of the area toward the hoop and fill toward the weakside, while other players then rotate to fill the spots.
 For example, in diagram N above, if O2 wanted to pass to O5, but O5 was being denied the pass, O2 could dribble to O5's spot, while O5 cuts through to the basket and out to the left corner to take O1's spot.
 O1 would rotate up to take O2's vacated spot on top (left).

 Learn to take advantage of size mis-matches in the low post that occur when the defense switches the flex's down-screens.

 Remember that your best and most frequent scoring options are off the flex cut inside, or the jump-shots at the elbows.
 Teams that have strong post players will also try to take advantage of mis-matches in the low post, especially at crucial times in the game when you want to get the ball inside or get to the free-throw line.

 See the Thunder Offense, which is a variation of the Flex offense.

-To get the rest of the Flex article, including the high-flex offense, get the Deluxe CD, the Playbook download, the Playbook & Animations download, or by become a Premium Member.
+To get the rest of the Flex article, including the high-flex offense, become a Premium Member or get the Playbook download.